burketyler/ts-injection/README.md

 For my own use internally I've created a simple debugger component that can be activated via adding environment variables.

-The `Debugger` class will listen to process.env.DEBUG_CLASSES, which it expects to be of type `string[]`.
+The `Debugger` class will listen to process.env.DEBUG_CLASSES, which it expects to be a comma separated `string` of class names.
-If the class you want to debug are present in the list, `Debugger` will write the debug logs to `console.debug`, if it's not then no logs are emitted.
+If the class you want to debug is present in the list, `Debugger` will write the debug logs to `console.debug`, if it's not then no logs are emitted.

 #### Example